AuraIV/FoodByCulture/README.md

 - Styling: We decided to do everything from scratch, so there were a lot of adventures involving CSS and Javascript.
 - Dropdown: Ensuring that you couldn't select the same city twice.
 - Running time: At first, our graphs would take forever to load, using promises we were able to ensure it was fast.
-- Bar graphs: We learned how to use d3, and set up an axis
+- Bar graphs: We started learning the basics of d3, there's much more to learn, but it was fun!

 What would we do if we had more time?
 - More research on possible bias of data